 The Local Authority is the administrator in the case of the LGPS and collects and pays employer and employee contributions for both schemes.
 The Local Authority also submits an annual return of service for the TPS.
 These are ’employer’ responsibilities.

 For the Teachers Pension Scheme conversion to an academy is relatively straightforward.
-Decisions associated with management of the scheme are taken by Parliament and therefore are the same whether it is the Local Authority or the Academy employing the teacher.
-The difference is that an Academy will be required to undertake the employer responsibilities for making payments and data transfers as required by the scheme.
+Management decisions associated with the scheme are taken by Parliament, and therefore are the same whether it is the Local Authority, or the Academy employing the teacher.
+The difference is that an Academy will be required to undertake the employer responsibilities for making payments; as well as data transfers as required by the scheme.

 For the Teachers Pension Scheme, this is restricted to ensuring that payments and other administrative functions are made as required.
-The scheme can levy interest on late payments and an Academy is required to understand its responsibilities and meet them in a timely manner.
+The scheme can levy interest on late payments.
+An Academy is required to understand and meet its responsibilities, in a timely manner.

 Unlike the TPS, the LGPS is a funded scheme and can be in surplus or deficit according to investment performance.
 Most pension funds are currently managing a deficit, and the deficit in respect of pensionable service prior to conversion transfers from the Local Authority to the Academy through the transfer agreement signed prior to conversion.
 The actuarial calculation of the employer contribution rate will take into account the amount needed to pay off any past service deficit and meet future accruals over a specified period, which is normally taken to be 20 years for Academies, although it is for the actuary to take a view on this.

 We would be delighted to discuss the legal aspects of your particular pensions situation in more detail.
-Please call us on 01206 835230 to arrange for an informal, no obligation discussion.
+To arrange for an informal, no-obligation discussion please call us on 01245 890110.
 Please note that we are not authorised to give financial advice on the performance of any particular scheme, and we will only advise on the legal responsibilities you will have in relation to the School’s pension schemes and the practical implications of the transfer.

 The aim of this page is to provide brief answers to the questions most commonly asked by heads and governors considering whether their school should become an academy.